German teacher goes on trial in alleged cannibalism case - NewsBreak

 The trial at a Berlin state court, which is expected to last until mid-October, is not the first of its kind in Germany.

-In 2006, a German court convicted Armin Meiwes of murder and disturbing the peace for killing and eating a man he had met online.
+In 2006, a German court convicted of murder and disturbing the peace for killing and eating a man he had met online.
 Meiwes is currently serving a life sentence.

-A German police officer was convicted of murder in 2015 for killing a man he met in an internet chat forum devoted to cannibalism.
+A German police officer was convicted of murder in 2015 for forum devoted to cannibalism.
 Prosecutors said the victim had fantasized about being eaten, but there was no evidence the suspect actually did so.

 Comments / 0